aprs434/aprs434.github.io/README.md

 For an in depth tutorial series about LoRa (and LoRaWAN), please refer to [Mobilefish.com](https://www.mobilefish.com/developer/lorawan/lorawan_quickguide_tutorial.html), also available in video format on [YouTube](https://youtube.com/playlist?list=PLmL13yqb6OxdeOi97EvI8QeO8o-PqeQ0g).

+Upon succesful demonstration of its merits, below LoRa frame compression procedures will be formally proposed as an extension to the APRS standard.

 ## Proposed Compression for LoRa Geolocation Frames
-Upon succesful demonstration of its merits, below LoRa frame compression procedure will be formally proposed as an extension to the APRS standard.

 |_Source Address_|_SSID_ &<br/>_Digipeater Address_|_Information Field_|
 |:--------------:|:-------------------------------:|:-----------------:|